Adapting to life in the USA: how to get rid of the fears and habits of the homeland and open up to new things

 For example, an immigrant from Ukraine says that on the very first day she faced a cultural difference.
 Standing at the traffic light, an American spoke to her, who decided to share that the day was wonderful and wish her a good day.
 The Ukrainian woman was very impressed by this, but at the same time it pushed her to immerse herself even more in American culture, writes Emigrant.

-It was also hard for her to get used to the fact that Americans are ready to sit on the floor, eat and chat about anything, while not hesitating to discuss intimate moments.
-The Ukrainian woman notes that “you very quickly get used to the pace of New York, and when you get to a small town everyone seems to be“ sleepy flies ”.
+It was also hard for her to get used to the fact that Americans are ready to sit on the floor, eat and chat about nothing, while not being embarrassed to discuss intimate moments.
+The Ukrainian notes that “you very quickly get used to the pace of New York, and when you get to a small town, everyone seems like sleepy flies.”

 Rђ RІRѕS, Alina toldthat she was never used to small talk, and she did not like the American friendship style.
 She thought more than once about returning to her homeland, but in the end, she and her husband managed to find Russian friends in the United States and became a little more comfortable.

-“But the American mentality will probably never be mine because of a different way of thinking.
+“But the American mentality will probably never be mine because of the different way of thinking.
 For example, small talk is the habit of talking to the first person you meet.
 I move from point a to point b, my head is busy with this.
-And then in the middle of the road with a stranger to start talking?
+And then in the middle of the road you start talking to a stranger?
 My system is breaking down.
 Why, about what?
 I have no time.
-I am not saying that this is bad.
-It's just unusual for a Russian person.
-Whereas for an American, this behavior is absorbed with the mother's milk, ”notes Alina.
+I'm not saying it's bad.
+It’s just unusual for a Russian person.
+Whereas for an American, this behavior is absorbed with mother’s milk,” notes Alina.

 Lana's story turned out to be even more complicated.
 She shared it on the forum People and Countries.
-Our immigrants became the reason for the negative experience.
-Her classmate living in America, having learned that the girl was moving to the United States, as she won the green card, offered her help.
-As a result, Lana became the personal “slave” of her classmate and her husband, she cooked for a month and a half, cleaned and washed their things.
-There was a time when she was not even allowed to walk out of the apartment.
-But, fortunately for the girl, in the end everything was decided and now she advises all those who have moved not to give up.
+Our immigrants were the reason for the negative experience.
+Her classmate living in America, having learned that the girl was moving to the USA because she had won a green card, offered her help.
+As a result, Lana became the personal “slave” of her classmate and her husband; she cooked, cleaned and washed their things for a month and a half.
+There was a time when she was not even allowed to leave the apartment for a walk.
+But, fortunately for the girl, in the end everything was resolved and now she advises everyone who moved not to give up.

 Breaking taboo